Viola Teaching Artist

 Reports to: ChiMOP Program Director

-Inquiry: Send your resume and cover letter to firstname.lastname@example.org by November 19.
-Interviews will be conducted between December 3-14.
+Inquiry: Send your resume and cover letter to firstname.lastname@example.org ASAP (no later than September 6)

 - Students become empowered by creativity and demonstrate behaviors of confidence and self esteem

 - Students continuously experience musical excellence and understand the importance of a disciplined work ethic

 - Students improve school attendance and academic achievement

 - Students translate musical skills into lifelong behavior patterns that benefit themselves, their families, and their entire community

 The Teaching Artist (TA) is responsible for teaching group lessons to small groups of young student orchestra musicians.
 The TA will plan efficient lessons that include technique study, repertoire study, music theory, rehearsal and performance etiquette, and an element of play.
 The TA will be responsible for classroom management, including student behavior during lessons and passing periods.

 - The TA will create clear lesson plans for each group lesson that can be articulated to the Program Director when requested and will include technique studies that address relevant repertoire challenges, goals for technique and repertoire work, and games or contests to challenge and engage students.

 - The TA will make a concerted effort to be available for all lessons, rehearsals, and performances, and when not available will communicate unavailability in a timely manner to the Program Director.